-3 The uploaded shell script will be shown in the Shell Scripts field.
+3 Click Upload.
+The uploaded shell script will be shown in the Shell Scripts field.

-🗉 Rename 📋 Remove 🔡 Dov vnload 🖺 Copy Þ Apply File Name Size Last Modified 1 test.zysh 73 2023-10-14 03:52:42 🕅 🔍  Page 🗋 of 1 🗼 🕅  Show 50 👻 items Displaying 1 - 1 of 1
+🖾 Rename 🧵 Remove 💾 Do wnload 🖺 Copy Þ Apply

+File Name Last Modified

+1 test.zysh 73 2023-10-14 03:52:42

+14. 4.
+[Deven 1] at 1 N. NI Show 50 👻 items Displayin g1-1of1

+4 4 Page 1 of 1 ▶ ▶ Dispidyin 3

+pload Shell Script SHOW JU TIENS Dispidyin .

+pload Shell Script (.zysh) and then click Upload.
+3

-LABEL DESCRIPTION Rename Use this button to change the label of a shell script file on the Zyxel Device.
+LABEL DESCRIPTION Shell Scripts Rename Use this button to change the label of a shell script file on the Zyxel Device.
 You cannot rename a shell script to the name of another shell script in the Zyxel Device.
 Click a shell script's row to select it and click Rename to open the Rename File screen.
 Specify the new name for the shell script file.
-Use up to 25 characters (including a-zA-Z0-9;'~!@# $\%^{0}{,-}=$ ).
+Use up to 25 characters (including a-zA-Z0-9;'~!@# $\%^{0}=$ ).
 Click OK to save the renamed file or click Cancel to close the screen without saving a renamed file.
 Remove Click a shell script file's row to select it and click Delete to delete the shell script file from the Zyxel Device.
 A pop-up window asks you to confirm that you want to delete the shell script file.
 Click OK to delete the shell script file or click Cancel to close the screen without deleting the shell script file.
 Download Click a shell script file's row to select it and click Download to save the configuration to your computer. Сору Use this button to save a duplicate of a shell script file on the Zyxel Device.
 Click a shell script file's row to select it and click Copy to open the Copy File screen.
 Specify a name for the duplicate file.
-Use up to 25 characters (including a-zA-Z0-9;'~!@#\$%^&()+[]{}',.=-).
+Use up to 25 characters (including a-zA-Z0-9;'~!@#\$%^&()+[]{}',=-).
 Click OK to save the duplicate or click Cancel to close the screen without saving a duplicate of the configuration file.
+Apply Use this button to have the Zyxel Device use a specific shell script file.
+Click a shell script file's row to select it and click Apply to have the Zyxel Device use that shell script file.
+You may need to wait awhile for the Zyxel Device to finish applying the commands.
 This column displays the number for each shell script file entry.
 File Name This column displays the label that identifies a shell script file.
 Size This column displays the size (in KB) of a shell script file.
 Last Modified This column displays the date and time that the individual shell script files were last changed or saved.
-Upload Shell Script The bottom part of the screen allows you to upload a new or previously saved shell script file from your computer to your Zyxel Device.
-File Type in the location of the file you want to upload in this field or click Browse to find it.
+Upload Shell Script File Enter the location of the file you want to upload in this field or click Browse to find it.
 Browse Click Browse to find the .zysh file you want to upload.
 Upload Click Upload to begin the upload process.
+This process may take up to several minutes. υρισαά Circk upidad to begin the upidad process.
 This process may take up to several minutes.

-Table 108 Maintenance > Shell Script
+Table 109 Maintenance > File Manager > Shell Script